juanpyR/breast-cancer-ml-visualizer/Readme.md

 streamlit run breast_cancer.py
 ```

-4. The app will open automatically at `http://localhost:8501` in your browser.
+4. The app will open automatically at `http://localhost:8501` (or another available port) in your browser.

 ## 📊 Supported Models